Muwada Nkunyingi

-Haroon Muwada Nkunyingi (born 27 July 1982) also popularly known as Muwada Nkunyingi, is a Ugandan politician and lawyer, he is the Member of Parliament for Kyadondo County East constituency in Wakiso District in Uganda's Central Region.
+Haroon Muwada Nkunyingi (born 27 July 1982) also known as Muwada Nkunyingi, is a Ugandan politician and lawyer, he is the Member of Parliament for Kyadondo County East constituency in Wakiso District in Uganda's Central Region.

 Early life and education

 Muwada was born on 27 July 1982.
 He began his education at Kisaasi Primary School, and later attended Kololo High School for his O-level studies.
 For A-level, he continued at Gombe Secondary School.
-He went on to earn a Bachelor's Degree in Law and subsequently a Master of Laws.
+He went on to earn a Bachelor's Degree in Law and subsequently a Master of Laws from Makerere University and a Diploma from the Uganda Law Development Centre in Kampala.

 Legal career and advocacy

 As an advocate, Nkunyingi petitioned the Electoral Commission to release President Museveni's academic documents submitted in the 2016 elections—citing concerns over vetting and constitutional requirements.

 Political career and affiliations

 He first contested the Kyadondo East parliamentary seat as an independent in 2016 but lost, garnering around 7,560 votes.

 He then won in 2021, running under the National Unity Platform (NUP).